dylanrees/digiturf_lua/readme.txt

        *Mountain: Difficult to claim or steal.
 Moderate color stability.
        *Desert: Difficult to claim or steal.
 High color instability.
 Depopulates moderately.
 	   *Tundra: Difficult to claim or steal.
 Moderate color stability.
 Depopulates slightly.
+	   * Ruins: Slightly increase your action point gain.
+	   * Tall Mountain: A solid decorative block.
+	   Oasis: Harder to steal and more stable than a normal desert.
+Maybe aids global stability/gives action points.

 SPACE TILES
     *Lava: Impassable.
 Chance of depopulation nearby.